CederGroupHub/MatEntityRecognition/README.md

 	    "Can't find model 'en'..."
 	It is because the spacy data is not downloaded.
 Please use python -m spacy download en
+	MaterialParser is used.
+Please download from the CederGroup repo.

 Use: